Events

 Church Of St Anthony

-Religious Celebrations In Istanbul
+Religious Celebrations in Istanbul

 Christmas in Istanbul is also about religious services.
 Several churches in the city hold holiday masses in different languages.